 Latinos make up close to 40% of the state’s population, but their voice is often excluded from policy decisions.

-Currently in Texas, there are nearly 11 million Latinos, and half of all people under the age are Latino.
+Currently in Texas, there are nearly 11 million Latinos, and half of all people under the age of 18 are Latino.
 By 2030, Latinos will be the majority.
 With this demographic shift comes the opportunity to organize millions of Latinos to fight for lasting change in the Lone Star State.
 Texas’s expansive geography is challenging — 254 counties, cities with populations the size of many states, and a total of 19 million eligible voters.

 Jolt Initiative is one of the only statewide organization in Texas organizing young Latinos around the power of their voice, vote, and stories.